Stephen Amell plays Ted Black, an old friend of Harvey Specter’s from Suits. Photo: File

 What can we expect?

-Because Ted belongs to the Suits universe, it is safe to assume that he be able to digest the contents of a blue folder in half a second and have a steady stream of witty banter flowing from his lips at every occasion.
-He will also manage this on zero sleep and boast the body of an Olympic sprinter.
+Because Ted belongs to the Suits universe, it is safe to assume that not only will he be able to digest the contents of a blue folder in half a second, he will also have a steady stream of witty banter flowing from his lips at every occasion.
+And because a male TV lawyer is the equivalent of a female supermodel, he will be able to do all this on zero sleep and boast the body of an Olympic sprinter.

-To achieve the sprinter look, Ted may occasionally be seen stepping out during work to indulge in a boxing session – just like Gabriel Macht's Harvey Specter did every now and then on Suits.
+To achieve the sprinter look, Ted may occasionally be seen stepping out during work to pencil in a session at a local boxing ring – just like Gabriel Macht’s Harvey Specter did every now and then on Suits.
 One imagines that Ted will also somehow find the time to schedule a morning run despite also needing to shower, iron his suit and mark himself present for work at 7.30AM sharp.

-There will be almost no recurring characters from the original show, so you can forget any dreams you may have harboured about watching Mike Ross's photographic memory in action.
+There will be almost no recurring characters from the original show, so you can forget any dreams you may have harboured about watching Mike Ross’s photographic memory in action.
 There is also no Louis Litt, so if you want a devious wronged power-hungry colleague plotting his revenge, you are going to have to look elsewhere.
-However, Harvey – who is a dear friend of Ted's that nobody knew existed until this spinoff – will be reprising his role for a glorious three episodes.
+However, Harvey – who is an old friend of Ted’s that nobody knew existed until this spin-off – will be reprising his role for a glorious three episodes.

-We must point out that there is never a spinoff-shaped hole in anyone's life, as the ill-fated Joey proved so spectacularly after the curtain went down on Friends.
-A potent force, a spinoff is that special creation that has the power to make already dreadful television much worse.
+We must note at this juncture that there is never a spin-off-shaped hole in anyone’s life, as the ill-fated Joey proved so spectacularly after the curtain went down on Friends.
+A potent force, a spinoff is that special creation that has the power to make already dreadful television even worse.
 (A moment of silence now, please, for the Ashton Kutcher era of Two and a Half Men after Charlie Sheen was unceremoniously let go.)
-Does Suits LA stand a chance?
+However, the promise of Suits had worn off long before Markle shook things up and went off to live her new life with Prince Harry, so perhaps there is hope yet for Suits LA.
+Let us take a trip down memory lane to remind ourselves how it all began.

 The glamorous world of law

 Because American shows generally run at 20-plus episodes per season, sustaining those creative juices season after season is a near impossibility – and there is no reason Suits should have been an exception.
 There are only so many new ways you can create tension with a hidden secret and only so many hand-washing scenes before you start to wonder why none of these people have scabby eczema-ridden hands.
-By the time Markle departed to start her new life with Harry after Season 7 (leaving poor Patrick Adams, who played Mike, in the lurch by default), Suits had long since been running on fumes.
+By the time Markle departed to start her new life with Harry after Season 7 (leaving poor Patrick Adams, who played Mike, in the lurch by default), the original dazzle of Suits had long since worn off.
 Can Suits LA, with its sunshiny LA locale, bring anything new to the table?

 Perhaps we can tentatively edge towards a ‘yes’ here.
 Suits LA has thrown out the original premise of Suits, which had long outlived its usefulness, got on board a brand new cast, and for those who get a kick out of nostalgia, will bring back Harvey and his banter machine.
 To seal the deal, the new and upgraded show has been repurposed by Suits creator Aaron Kosh, so there is little danger of someone new trampling on sacred ground like a rhinoceros on a rampage.
 In simpler terms, Suits LA is in no danger of becoming another Joey.
 Amell’s Ted Black already has the corner office and the shiny suits.
 All he really needs to do is match Harvey Spector’s razor-sharp wit.
 Bring it on.